Cascuna/real-time-web-project/src/readme.md

 ![Main image](main-image.png)

 ## Purpose of the app
-A fun 'get-together' spotify app where you can compile a playlist of songs with a group, and
+A fun 'get-together' spotify app where you can compile a playlist of songs with a group, and enjoy those tunes together!

-## Challenges I faced
+## What did I change, what was my focus
-The architecture of the project wasn't superB, which introduced allot more bugs as I continued developing.
-The problem with this is that the whole application is quite buggy, and I haven't really reached the point I want the application to be in.
-This together with the complexity of getting the access key from a callback really threw me off.
+The previous iteration of this concept grew out of control, partially due to my lack of knowledge about creating a accesstoken in a new tab, and delegating this to the socket it's active homepage to hugely decrease the complexity of it.
+I've also caught wind about how to do leverage Express sessions myself, which allowed me to spend more time on the spotify implementation.
+For said implementation I primairly focused on making a shared experience, allowing all users to see what songs are playing to create a incentive to log on.
+They are also able to change the score of the song which manipulates the data for all users.
+Personally I think with this i've reached a level of understanding about sockets and oauth in general which will be hugely beneficial moving forward.

 ## Style of the project
 For the general codestyle I decided to adhere to the [google style guide](https://google.github.io/styleguide/jsguide.html).
 This is because it's fairly new and is a bit different then my current coding style, which is mostly based of the airbnb styleguide.
 With this i hope to be able to slowly form my own coding style.